adn770/ppdf/docs/design-dmme.md

     -   **Outcome:** A user can select a KB and browse all of its indexed content.

 -   **Milestone 34.1: Backend - Create Analysis Endpoint**
     -   **Goal:** Create a backend API that analyzes a document's structure without full ingestion.
     -   **Description:** This is the first stage of the two-stage ingestion process.
 This endpoint will invoke `ppdf` to get a high-level structural overview (list of sections) of a document.
     -   **Key Tasks:** Implement `POST /api/knowledge/analyze`.
 This should call a refactored `ppdf_lib` function that returns a JSON list of logical sections (e.g., `[{title: "Chapter 1", page_start: 5}, ...]`).
     -   **Outcome:** A functional API endpoint that returns a document's structure for review.

 -   **Milestone 34.2: Frontend - Build Section Review UI**
     -   **Goal:** Create the user interface for the new "Section Review" step in the Import Wizard.
     -   **Description:** This new UI pane will display the list of sections returned by the analysis endpoint, allowing the user to select which ones to include or exclude.
     -   **Key Tasks:** Add a new pane to the Import Wizard in `index.html`.
 Write the JavaScript in `ImportWizard.js` to display the section list with checkboxes.
     -   **Outcome:** A user can upload a document and see a list of its logical sections in a new wizard step.

 -   **Milestone 34.3: Backend - Refactor Ingestion Endpoint**
     -   **Goal:** Modify the final ingestion endpoint to accept user configurations.
     -   **Description:** The main ingestion service will be updated to process only the sections specified by the user in the new review step.
     -   **Key Tasks:** Update the `/api/knowledge/ingest-document` endpoint.
 It will now accept an additional parameter: a list of section configurations (e.g., which titles to include/exclude).
 The service logic must be updated to respect these configurations.
     -   **Outcome:** The backend can now perform a targeted ingestion based on user-provided section selections.

 -   **Milestone 34.4: Frontend - Integrate Two-Stage Workflow**
     -   **Goal:** Connect the new Section Review UI to the backend, completing the workflow.
     -   **Description:** This milestone wires the frontend and backend together for the advanced ingestion feature.
     -   **Key Tasks:** In `ImportWizard.js`, on the "Next" click from the file upload step, call the new `/analyze` endpoint.
 Populate the review UI with the response.
 On the "Next" click from the review step, call the modified `/ingest-document` endpoint, passing the user's section selections.
     -   **Outcome:** A user can upload a file, review its sections, deselect unwanted parts, and then finalize the ingestion process.

 ### Phase 11 (Refined): Character & Asset Management Hubs

 -   **Milestone 35.1: UI - Migrate Character Editor to Party Hub**
     -   **Goal:** Move the character creation and editing UI from the modal into the main Party Hub view.
     -   **Description:** This refactors the UI to match the hub-based design paradigm, making character management a more integrated experience.
     -   **Key Tasks:** Copy the HTML form structure for adding a character (manual and AI) from the `party-wizard-modal` into the right-hand panel of the `party-view` in `index.html`.
     -   **Outcome:** The character editor form is now visually present within the Party Hub's main interface.

 -   **Milestone 35.2: Frontend - Implement Party Hub State Management**
     -   **Goal:** Make the Party Hub's right panel dynamic, showing either a character list, an editor, or a welcome message.
     -   **Description:** This adds the necessary JavaScript logic to manage the state of the Party Hub's inspector panel.
     -   **Key Tasks:** In `PartyHub.js`, add logic to handle clicks on parties in the left-hand list.
 On selection, display that party's character roster in the right panel.
 Add logic for a "+ New Character" button that shows the character editor form.
     -   **Outcome:** The Party Hub is now interactive.
 Users can select a party to view its members and can switch to a form for adding a new character.

 -   **Milestone 35.3: Frontend - Port Character Management Logic**
     -   **Goal:** Move all character-related business logic from the old modal to the new hub.
     -   **Description:** This finalizes the feature migration by moving the JavaScript that calls the backend APIs into the `PartyHub.js` module.
     -   **Key Tasks:** Move the functions for creating (manual and AI) and deleting characters from `PartyWizard.js` to `PartyHub.js`.
 Ensure they correctly interact with the new UI and call the existing backend APIs.
 Deprecate the old modal.
     -   **Outcome:** The Party Hub is a fully self-contained and functional interface for creating, viewing, and managing all parties and characters.

 -   **Milestone 36.1: Backend - Create Asset Upload Endpoint**
     -   **Goal:** Create a backend API to allow users to upload their own images to a Knowledge Base.
     -   **Description:** This endpoint will handle file storage, thumbnail generation, and LLM-powered metadata creation for user-provided images.
     -   **Key Tasks:** Implement a new `POST /api/knowledge/<kb_name>/upload-asset` endpoint.
 The logic should save the uploaded file to the correct assets directory, create a thumbnail, call a multimodal LLM to generate a description and classification, and save the metadata to a corresponding `.json` file.
     -   **Outcome:** A functional API endpoint that can add a new, fully processed image asset to an existing Knowledge Base.

 -   **Milestone 36.2: Frontend - Build Drag-and-Drop UI**
     -   **Goal:** Create the user interface for uploading custom assets in the Library Hub.
     -   **Description:** This will add a clear, interactive area in the Library Hub's "Asset View" where users can drop their image files.
     -   **Key Tasks:** In `index.html`, add an "Upload Asset" dropzone element to the Library Hub's asset view.
 Add CSS to style it, including visual feedback for when a user is dragging a file over it.
     -   **Outcome:** A visible and styled drag-and-drop area is present in the Library Hub.

 -   **Milestone 36.3: Frontend - Implement Upload Logic**
     -   **Goal:** Connect the new UI to the backend, completing the custom asset upload feature.
     -   **Description:** This milestone implements the client-side logic to handle the file upload process and refresh the UI upon completion.
     -   **Key Tasks:** In `LibraryHub.js`, add event listeners for drag-and-drop events on the new UI element.
 When a file is dropped, use the Fetch API to send it to the `/upload-asset` endpoint.
 Upon a successful response, automatically refresh the asset view to show the newly added image.
     -   **Outcome:** A user can drag and drop an image file onto the Library Hub to add it to the selected Knowledge Base.

 ---

-## 7. AI Assistant Procedures

-This section outlines the collaborative workflows between the developer and the AI assistant.

-### 7.0.
-Main Rules
--   **Developer-Led Workflow**: The developer always initiates the activity.
--   **Providing Context**: The developer will provide the relevant project context.
--   **Confirmation and Readiness**: The assistant will confirm its understanding and signal its readiness.

-### 7.1.
-Design & Refinement Process
--   The developer initiates a design discussion.
-The AI assistant provides an expert evaluation and proposes alternatives.
-The developer makes a decision, and the AI assistant creates an actionable plan.

-### 7.2.
-Brainstorming Workflow
--   The developer kicks off a brainstorming session.
-The AI assistant generates a diverse range of ideas.
-The developer selects avenues for deeper exploration, and the assistant provides a more detailed breakdown.

-### 7.3.
-Milestone Implementation Workflow
--   The AI assistant presents the next milestone.
-Upon developer approval, the assistant generates the **complete source code**.

-### 7.4.
-Bug Fixing Workflow
--   The developer reports a bug.
-The assistant analyzes the issue and proposes a minimal bug-fix plan.
-Upon approval, the assistant generates the necessary code.

-### 7.5.
-Code & Document Generation
--   **Complete Code**: All source code must be complete and self-contained.
--   **File Content Presentation**: The file's path must be clearly indicated.
--   **Line Length & Formatting**: Code and text should be formatted to a maximum of 95 characters per line, with no trailing whitespace.
--   **Document Integrity**: Design documents must be presented in their complete form.
--   **Milestone Detail**: Milestones must include a `Goal`, `Description`, `Key Tasks`, and `Outcome`.
--   **Copy-Friendly Markdown**: Documents in Markdown must be delivered as a raw markdown code block.

-### 7.6.
-Session Initialization & Code Review
--   **Step 1: Context Upload**: At the start of a session, the developer will first upload the latest `design-dmme.md` document, followed by the complete and current source code.
--   **Step 2: AI Acknowledgment**: The assistant will confirm receipt of both the design document and the source code files.
--   **Step 3: Automated Analysis**: The assistant's first action is to perform a comprehensive analysis, comparing the provided source code against the design document.
--   **Step 4: Report Generation**: The assistant will produce a concise report detailing its findings on the following points:
-    -   **Alignment**: How well the current code structure, features, and logic match the design document.
-    -   **Completeness**: Which planned milestones from the design are fully or partially implemented, and which are not yet started.
-    -   **Deviations**: Any significant discrepancies where the code does not follow the design.
--   **Step 5: Proceed with Task**: After presenting the analysis, the assistant will signal its readiness to proceed with the developer's next instruction.

----

-## 8. Potential Future Extensions
+## 7. Potential Future Extensions

 This section serves as a wishlist for powerful features that are outside the scope of the initial implementation plan but could be added in the future.